 All you need to prevent your ISP from seeing your online activity is a VPN.
 The VPN’s encryption will hide all of the data passing through your internet connection, and where that data is going.

 And that’s it!
-Your ISP can no longer see what you do online.
-Make sure to use a VPN with good leak protection, as all of our recommendations do.
+Your ISP can no longer see what you do online, this includes your download and search history.
+Make sure to use a VPN with good leak protection, as our recommendations do.

-The best VPNs to prevent ISP seeing and tracking
+The best VPNs to prevent ISPs seeing and tracking

 1. NordVPN